UTHSC-Zhang/RMSTpowerBoost-Package/README.md

 The analysis of time-to-event data is moving beyond the proportional hazards assumption, and the Restricted Mean Survival Time (RMST) has emerged as a clinically and causally interpretable alternative to the hazard ratio.
 However, tools for designing studies based on modern, direct modeling approaches for the RMST have been lacking.

-`RMSTSS` fills this critical gap by implementing a variety of advanced statistical methods for study design, allowing researchers to accurately plan trials under complex scenarios.
+`RMSTpowerBoost` fills this critical gap by implementing a variety of advanced statistical methods for study design, allowing researchers to accurately plan trials under complex scenarios.
 This software suite consists of two primary components: an interactive web application for ease of use, and a comprehensive R package for flexibility and reproducibility.

 ### Key Features